 10: You depend on the pharmaceutical industry and media to inform you about health

 You watch TV.
 You read the paper.
 You know the latest health products.
 And you take them because you’ve been told that those products will make you healthy.
 But in reality those products exist purely as a way to make pharmaceutical industries money.
 The majority of products on the shelves cause far more illnesses than they prevent.
-But you take them anyway because you’re a slave to society.
+But you take them anyway.

 11: You get your view of the world from TV news